MJ-Schnee/Mage-Arena-Polymorph-Spell/README.md

 * Duration increase per spell level

 ## Changelog
+* **0.8.0**: Fix polymorph victim's item still being visible in the air and the victim's item not being visible client-side upon un-polymorphing

 * **0.7.0**: Polymorph animation is synced between all clients

 * **0.6.0**: Polymorph has its own health and damage carries over to player